Live

 Section 4

 Who must sitApplicants aged 18–59.
-Exemptions for applicants 60 and over, children under 18, and applicants with permanent incapacities affecting their ability to understand the test.
+Exemptions for applicants 60 and over, children under 18, and applicants with permanent incapacities.

 Format20 multiple choice questions.
 Must answer at least 15 correctly (75%) to pass.
-No time limit is officially stated — most people complete it in 15–20 minutes.
+Most people complete it in 15–20 minutes.

 Where it's takenAt your citizenship interview appointment at a DHA office.
-You cannot sit the test separately — it is part of the interview process.
+It is part of the interview process.

 Practice testsFree official practice tests at immi.homeaffairs.gov.au.
-The official resource booklet "Australian Citizenship: Our Common Bond" contains all the material you need to study.
+The booklet "Australian Citizenship: Our Common Bond" covers all test material.

 Section 5

 Australia allows dual citizenship.
 When you become an Australian citizen, you do not need to renounce your existing citizenship under Australian law.
-However, whether you can retain your original citizenship depends entirely on your home country's laws — not Australia's.
+However, whether you can retain your original citizenship depends entirely on your home country's laws.

 IndiaDoes NOT permit dual citizenship.
 Indian citizens who become Australian citizens must surrender their Indian passport within 30 days.
-They can apply for an Overseas Citizen of India (OCI) card — a lifetime visa that allows visa-free entry to India and most citizen rights except voting and certain property ownership.
+They can apply for an OCI (Overseas Citizen of India) card.

 ChinaDoes NOT recognise dual citizenship.
-Chinese law considers Chinese citizens who naturalise elsewhere to have automatically lost Chinese citizenship.
-Practically, this means surrendering your Chinese passport.
-There is no equivalent of the Indian OCI card.
+Chinese citizens who naturalise elsewhere automatically lose Chinese citizenship under Chinese law.

-PakistanPakistan allows dual citizenship for people who acquire citizenship of specified countries.
-Australia is on the list.
+PakistanPakistan allows dual citizenship with Australia.
 Pakistani citizens can retain their Pakistani citizenship and passport after becoming Australian citizens.

 Sri LankaSri Lanka allows dual citizenship subject to approval from the Sri Lankan government.

-VietnamVietnam law generally does not permit dual citizenship but there are exceptions and enforcement varies.
+VietnamVietnam law generally does not permit dual citizenship but there are exceptions.
 Seek specific legal advice.

 UK, USA, Canada, EUGenerally permit dual citizenship.
 Verify with your specific country's embassy.

 Always verify before applying: Dual citizenship laws change.
-The information above reflects general current rules — always verify the current position with your home country's embassy or consulate before submitting your Australian citizenship application.
+Verify the current position with your home country's embassy or consulate before submitting your Australian citizenship application.

 Section 6